epic-kitchens/epic-kitchens-download-scripts/README.md

     └── <font color="#0087FF">videos</font>
 </pre>

 Each leaf directory will contain `.tar` or `.mp4` files accordingly.

+Previously fully downloaded files will be skipped, so you can download large batches of files over multiple runs.